nitro41992/splitting-sucks/docs/app_navigation_redesign.md

-# App Navigation Redesign Plan

-## Overview

-This document outlines the plan to redesign the app's navigation structure by:

-1. Making "Receipts" the main view to display past and draft receipts
-2. Adding a floating action button for "Add Receipt" to initiate the workflow
-3. Converting the current 5-step workflow into a transient modal flow
-4. Maintaining the existing backend/cloud function integration

-## Current Structure

-The app currently uses a bottom navigation bar with 5 items representing steps in the receipt splitting workflow:
-- Upload
-- Review
-- Assign
-- Split
-- Summary

-## New Structure

-### Main Navigation

-- **Bottom Navigation Bar**: Two items only - "Receipts" and "Settings"
-- **Floating Action Button**: Add Receipt (initiates the workflow)
-- **Receipt Workflow**: Becomes a transient modal flow rather than persistent tabs

-### Receipts Screen (Main View)

-- List of all saved receipts (both completed and drafts)
-   - A receipt is draft until the assignment and summary are created.
-Keep in mind that a summary is additional calculation on teh data produced in the assignment view so if assignemnt is avialable, consider it complete.
-- Floating action button to add new receipt
-- Search and filter capabilities
-- Ability to select receipts for viewing details or editing

-### Workflow Modal

-- Contains the existing 5 steps (Upload, Review, Assign, Split, Summary)
-- Step indicator at top (functions exactly like current tab navigation)
-- Same progression logic as current app
-- **Maintains existing in-memory caching between steps within the modal flow**
-- Option to save and exit workflow and return to Receipts screen.
-If this happens, save the cache state in the data model below.

-## Data Model
+# App Navigation and Workflow Redesign

+## 1. Introduction & Key Goals

+This document outlines a significant redesign of the app's navigation and receipt processing workflow.
+The primary objectives are to:

+1.  **Enhance User Experience:** Streamline navigation by making "Receipts" the central view and introducing a more intuitive "Add Receipt" flow.
+2.  **Improve Workflow Efficiency:** Convert the existing multi-tab workflow into a transient modal, maintaining current in-memory caching within the flow for responsiveness.
+3.  **Enable Persistent Drafts:** Implement robust data persistence, allowing users to save incomplete receipts as drafts and resume them later.
+This involves storing the workflow's cached state to Firestore upon exiting the modal or the app.
+4.  **Maintain Backend Stability:** Leverage existing backend Cloud Functions without immediate modification, ensuring a phased rollout.
+5.  **Uphold Code Quality:** Implement all changes following best coding practices, focusing on reusability, clarity, and maintainability.

+## 2. Core Redesign Pillars

+### 2.1.
+Navigation and UI Transformation

+The app's navigation will be simplified for a more focused user experience:

+*   **Main Navigation:**
+    *   A **Bottom Navigation Bar** with two primary items: "Receipts" and "Settings".
+    *   A **Floating Action Button (FAB)** for "Add Receipt" to initiate the new receipt workflow.
+*   **Receipts Screen (Primary View):**
+    *   Displays a list of all saved receipts (both completed and drafts).
+    *   Features search and filter capabilities.
+    *   Allows users to select receipts for viewing details or editing drafts.
+    *   The FAB for adding new receipts will be prominently displayed here.
+*   **Workflow Modal (Transient Flow):**
+    *   The current 5-step workflow (Upload, Review, Assign, Split, Summary) will be encapsulated within a **transient modal dialog**.
+    *   A **step indicator** at the top of the modal will replicate the functionality of the current tab navigation, guiding users through the process.
+    *   Progression logic (Back/Next navigation) within the modal remains consistent with the current app.
+    *   **Existing in-memory caching between steps within the modal flow will be maintained** to ensure a smooth and fast user experience while actively working on a receipt.
+    *   The modal will provide options to "Save and Exit" (creating/updating a draft) or "Cancel".

+*(Refer to Section 6: UI Mockups for visual representations.)*

+### 2.2.
+Data Model and Persistence Strategy

+A robust data model and a clear persistence strategy are crucial for enabling drafts, ensuring data integrity, and supporting scalability.

+**Data Model Definition:**

 ```
 users/{userId}/receipts/{receiptId}